BenCassidy33/Simple-UI/README.md

-# BUI: A simpler and better UI Library
+# SUI: A Simpler And Better UI Library

 Inspired by shadcn/ui, designed to be used with plain HTML and minimal JavaScript.
 (Work in progress)